microbecode/zk-memorygame/README.md

 This is a simple memory game designed to demonstrate the power of Aleo, a Layer 1 ZK blockchain.

+NOTE: After implementation the Aleo network has undergone some changes.
+This project's history retrieval no longer works properly, so you can't retrieve the previous moves from the network.
+This makes the game unplayable.

 ## Rules

 The games has 8 unrevealed cards.
 The player must guess which ones form pairs and remember which have been guessed already.